antoinebou12/another-install-script/docs/docs.md

 ## check_args()

-check for args for a function
+check for args for a

 ### Arguments